-WHMIS Supplier Label: One of 2 main label types used to communicate and/or alert Canadian workers about any significant hazardous potential related to workplace product use.
-WHMIS supplier labels safeguard workers from hazards related to chemical products by outlining the needed precautionary measures and safety procedures to be taken when handling these products.
-As indicated by the name, the supplier (manufacturer/distributor) takes responsibility for properly classifying hazardous products as well as providing their labels and SDS’s.
+WHMIS Supplier Labels are one of 2 main label types used to communicate and/or alert Canadian workers about any significant hazardous potential related to workplace product use.
+WHMIS supplier labels safeguard workers from hazards related to chemical products by outlining the precautionary measures and safety procedures to be taken when handling these products.
+As indicated by the name, the supplier (manufacturer/distributor) takes responsibility for properly classifying hazardous products as well as providing labels and SDS’s.
 WHMIS supplier labels are attached to any hazardous products received in the Canadian workplace and need not be changed within the products life-span given retainment of their durability, legibility, and accuracy of information.

-- Initial Supplier Identifier – name, address, and telephone # of the first (Canadian) point of contact; this can include the Canadian- manufacturer, importer, or distributor of hazard products to be received in Canadian workplaces
+- Initial Supplier Identifier: Name, address, and telephone # of the first (Canadian) point of contact.
+This can include the Canadian manufacturer, importer, or distributor of hazard products to be received in Canadian workplaces